 If we look at just the last 10 years though, only three spinouts are from the University of Oxford (worth a total of £1.47 billion).
-There is one more from University College London founded in the last decade, claiming four spots in total.
-Seven companies from the last 10 years were in the 1998-2008 list, signalling that spinouts have become more valuable in recent years.
+There are three more from University College London founded in the last decade, claiming four spots in total.
+Seven companies from the last 10 years were also in the top 10 for 1998-2008, signalling that spinouts have become more valuable in recent years.

 Our report unearthed some interesting points regarding spinout areas raising capital, giving us a clearer picture of the UK spinouts landscape.
 It’s important to note here that capital raised and capital invested are different measures.
 Capital invested includes merger & acquisition deals, whereas capital raised does not.
 So, while the total capital invested in UK spinouts is £19.20 billion, the total capital raised is £11.99 billion.